Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: The Case

 \section{The Case $2^{k+1} \geq p^2+1$}

-In this section, we establish that $2$-near perfect numbers of the form $2^kp^m$ with $m \geq 3$ cannot satisfy $2^{k+1} \geq p^2+1$.
-This constraint is paramount for our classification of such numbers.
+In this section, we show that no $2$-near perfect number of the form $2^kp^m$ with $m \geq 3$ can satisfy $2^{k+1} \geq p^2+1$.
+This is a key step in our classification.

-Throughout this section, we adopt the following conventions: $d_1=2^ap^b$ denotes the greater omitted divisor, and $d_2=2^cp^d$ denotes the lesser omitted divisor, where $j$ is the unique integer satisfying $2^j < p < 2^{j+1}$.
+Throughout this section, we adopt the following conventions: $d_1=2^ap^b$ denotes the greater omitted divisor, and $d_2=2^cp^d$ denotes the lesser omitted divisor, where $j$ will denote the unique integer satisfying $2^j < p < 2^{j+1}$.
 Our primary goal for this section is to establish the following constraint:

 \begin{theorem} Let $n=2^kp^m$ be $2$-near perfect with $p$ an odd prime and $m \geq 3$.
 Then $2^{k+1} < p^2+1$. \end{theorem}